Joseph Jakubowski Captured, May Not Have Targeted Churches, Schools

 “Revolution,” Jakubowski says during the April 4 video.
 “It’s game time.”

 The video was shot in part by another man.
-The man has not been charged in connection with the video and is not believed to be involved in the burglary.
+The man has not been charged in connection with the video, and is not believed to be involved in the burglary.

-Police surrounded Jakubowski receiving a call from landowner Jeffrey Gorn.
+Police surrounded Jakubowski receiving a call from landowner, Jeffrey Gorn.
 Gorn was riding an ATV on his property and checking deer stands when he came upon a tarp and the makeshift campsite.

-Gorn said Jakubowski emerged from the homemade tent and said he was “going off the grid.”
+Gorn said Jakubowski emerged from inside the homemade tent and said he was “going off the grid.”
 Gorn said the man was polite although Jakubowski did express his anger toward the government and how money was “controlling society.”
 At one point, Jakubowski asked Gorn to read letters he had written.

 “He never raised his voice, never showed any sign of doing anything inappropriate.
 I shook his hand twice,” Gorn said.
 “He wanted me to see his points of view.
 He wanted me to see what he had written to various people.”